 The popular online platform is pinning its future to an innovative reimagination of the eBay marketplace as a self-contained e-commerce ecosystem.
-In some ways a fundamental shift in the reseller platform’s business model and trajectory, while in others it represents merely a widening of the aperture.
-For the past few years, eBay has slowly but surely been recalibrating its marketplace solutions toward buyers and sellers that look at collectibles not just as one-of items they want specifically for nostalgic or personal reasons, but instead view these items an investment-grade asset class whose attractive returns are able to challenge traditional stocks and bonds.
+In some ways, this is a fundamental shift in the reseller platform’s business model and trajectory, while in others it represents merely a widening of the aperture.
+For the past few years, eBay has slowly but surely been recalibrating its marketplace solutions toward buyers and sellers that look at collectibles not just as items they want specifically for nostalgic or personal reasons, but instead view these items an investment-grade asset class whose attractive returns are able to challenge traditional stocks and bonds.

-The secondary market for trading cards, be they Pokemon, baseball, and beyond; as well as other collectibles and luxury items is skyrocketing. eBay is particularly well positioned to absorb a lot of the growth in these categories, and the company is doubling down on its goal of becoming the biggest trading platform for investment-grade collectibles.
+The secondary market for trading cards, as well as other collectibles and luxury items, is skyrocketing. eBay is particularly well positioned to absorb a lot of the emergent growth in these asset categories, and the company is doubling down on its goal of becoming the biggest marketplace platform for trading investment-grade collectibles.

-The so-called largest pole in the tent of eBay’s collectibles strategy is the upcoming launch of the eBay Vault, a 31,000 square foot storage facility and self-contained digital marketplace ecosystem.
+The so-called largest pole in the tent of eBay’s strategy for collectibles is the upcoming launch of eBay Vault, a 31,000 square foot physical storage facility and accompanying, self-contained digital marketplace.
 The Vault will initially start as a secure storage solution for high-value trading card and collectible inventory, with eventual plans to expand into luxury goods and other physical investment assets.

-The highly secure facility will allow users to store their items in the Vault, providing peace of mind and convenience. eBay expects the Vault will hold up to $3 billion in assets, a number that would make the facility one of the largest stores of non-governmental assets in the entire world.
-Items kept in the storage facility will be automatically featured, pending owner approval, on the Vault digital marketplace platform.
+The highly secure facility will allow users to physically store their items in the Vault, providing peace of mind and convenience. eBay expects the Vault will hold up to $3 billion in assets, a number that would make the facility one of the largest stores of non-governmental assets in the entire world.
 The Vault doesn’t just provide peace of mind and world-class security for valuables, but also enables them to be instantly bought and sold with immediate ownership transfer and no need for re-authentication, re-packaging, or shipping.
+Items kept in the storage facility will be automatically featured, pending owner approval, on the Vault's digital marketplace platform.

-eBay is the only marketplace that can deliver this full suite of capabilities at scale, and the company has been building out a suite of supportive ecosystem features to power this new approach to collectibles and high-value asset categories.
+eBay is the only marketplace that can deliver this full suite of capabilities at scale, and the company has been quietly building out a holistic dashboard of ecosystem features to power its mission-critical approach to collectibles and high-value asset categories.